8 Quick MTT Tips to Help You Top the Leaderboard

-When approaching a significant pay-jump, you should open a wider range of hands to take advantage of short stacks who can’t profitably call with many hands.
-You should play more aggressively post-flop as well.
+When approaching a significant pay jump, you should raise with a wider range of hands to take advantage of short stacks who can’t profitably call with many hands.
+You should play more aggressively postflop as well.

-Many new tournament players value survival more than they should, especially when they see the pay-jumps getting larger.
-This survival-based approach will result in many disappointing 10th, 9th and 8th place finishes.
+Many new tournament players value survival more than they should, especially when they see the pay jumps getting larger.
+This survival-based approach is very exploitable and will result in many disappointing 10th, 9th and 8th place finishes.
 (For a more in-depth explanation on abusing a big bubble, see: There’s Big Money to be Made on the Final Table Bubble.)